 It has been suggested, that the modern version or spin-off of Southern Pea Salad originates from the Iconic 1950s Southern Sevan Layer Salad that featured peas as the main ingredient in layered salad consisting of a mixture of green peas, iceberg lettuce, tomatoes, cucumbers, onions, hard-boiled eggs, sharp cheddar cheese, and bacon pieces.
-The Layered salad is then topped with a mayonnaise-based dressing and sour cream is added.
+The Layered salad is then topped with a mayonnaise-based dressing, and sour cream is added.

-Personally, I like both ideas for this salad and have seen the original at some of our church potlucks and never thought much of it being the inspiration for the Southern Pea Salad.
+I like both ideas for this salad and have seen the original at some of our church potlucks and never thought much of it being the inspiration for the Southern Pea Salad.
 How in the heck did I miss that over the years?
 I mean minus a few ingredients such as lettuce, cucumbers, and tomatoes, it’s the same.
 Have you had Sevan Layer Salad?
 Which do you prefer that or the Southern Pea Salad?
 Or do you enjoy both Southern dishes?

-- 1 cup Honey Ham, diced
+- One cup Honey Ham, diced

-- 4 Hardboiled eggs, peeled, and diced
+- Four Hardboiled eggs, peeled and diced

 - 1/2 cup organic Matchstick Carrots